mem48/geocompr/main.md

 To make a spatial prediction, all we have to do, is to apply the estimated coefficients to the predictor rasters, and summing up the resulting output rasters (<!--Chapter ??; -->see also @muenchow_predictive_2013).
 <!-- add reference to chapter ecological modeling -->

-While local functions operate on one cell, though possibly from multiple layers, **focal** operations take into account a central cell and its neigbors.
+While local functions operate on one cell, though possibly from multiple layers, **focal** operations take into account a central cell and its neighbors.
-The neigborhood (also named kernel, filter or moving window) under consideration is typically of size 3-by-3 cells (that is the central cell and its eight surrounding neighbors) but can take on any other (not necessarily rectangular) shape as defined by the user.
+The neighborhood (also named kernel, filter or moving window) under consideration is typically of size 3-by-3 cells (that is the central cell and its eight surrounding neighbors) but can take on any other (not necessarily rectangular) shape as defined by the user.
 A focal operation applies an aggregation function to all cells within the specified neighborhood, uses the corresponding output as the new value for the the central cell, and moves on to the next central cell (Figure \@ref(fig:focal-example)).
 Other names for this operation are spatial filtering and convolution [@burrough_principles_2015].